Adam Duritz: Personal life

 Duritz was born in 1964 in Baltimore, Maryland to Gilbert and Linda Duritz, both physicians.
 He has a younger sister, Nicole.
 Duritz is Jewish.
 His family lived near Pimlico.
 They moved to California when he was a child.
 He graduated from Head-Royce School in Oakland, California and attended the University of California, Berkeley, majoring in English, although he later dropped out.
-He credited his college experience to learning about writing and epistemology.
+He credited his college experience with teaching him about writing and epistemology.
 He is a fan of the California Golden Bears.

 Duritz has dissociative mental health issues.
-He disclosed this mental health issue publicly in 2008 and has noted his struggles with his relationships due to it.
+He disclosed this mental health issue publicly in 2008 and has noted his struggles with relationships.
+He has also said he stopped taking drugs at age 21 because, as he said, his mental health issues "did not mix well with drugs".

 Duritz briefly dated actress Jennifer Aniston in 1995 after mutual friends got them together at The Viper Room.
-He has also been linked to Courteney Cox and Mary Louise Parker.
+He has also been linked to Courteney Cox and Mary-Louise Parker.
 Duritz worked as a bartender at the venue for a period of time after the suicide of Kurt Cobain to help keep his head clear.

 In the summer of 2009, he started dating Emmy Rossum.
 The pair broke up in 2010.

 In August 2019, Duritz—who had "rocked voluminous dreadlocks" since Counting Crows was formed—traveled to London to shave them.
 He had previously revealed some of the dreadlocks were extensions.

+Adam Duritz and the Counting Crows were highlighted on HBO Music Box: Counting Crows Have You Seen Me Lately?